OpenLEADR/openleadr-example-ven/README.md

-OpenLEADR Example VTN
+OpenLEADR Example VEN
 =====================

 Bare bones BACnet VEN client example with the [BAC0](https://pypi.org/project/BAC0/) Python package.
-Openleadr VEN provides a discoverable BACnet API with one analog value point to yield the demand response signal passed from the VTN to VEN.
-Supports a BACnet meter read to send telemetry back to the VTN server.
+Openleadr VEN provides a discoverable BACnet API with one analog value point to yield the demand response signal passed from the VTN server to VEN client inside the building.
+Supports a BACnet meter read to send the telemetry data back to the VTN server.

 ## 1. Install requirements